In this article:

 LIGHTWEIGHT & COMPACTAt only 2.4 lbs (1.1 kg), you’ll hardly notice you’re carrying it.
 The Safari packs up so small that you can fit it in almost any space.
 Complete with its own convenient stuff-sack.
 Packed Size: 12 x 6 x 3 inch (30 x 15 x 8 cm) Compressed: 6 x 6 x 3.5 inch (15 x 15 x 9 cm)

-VERSATILEWith a total of 19 reinforced webbing loops including 3 on the centre ridgeline, you’ve got all angles covered, you can even use the top center loop to make a teepee, attach the side loops to a tree, fence, or peg into the ground and go directly over the top of your tent… you don't even need trees!
+VERSATILEWith a total of 19 reinforced webbing loops including 3 on the center ridgeline, you’ve got all angles covered, you can even use the top center loop to make a teepee, attach the side loops to a tree, fence, or peg into the ground and go directly over the top of your tent… you don't even need trees!

 DURABLEDespite being so lightweight and compact, this tarp is incredibly durable and resilient to the forces of nature.
 70D RipStop nylon fabric + Non-toxic dual Silicone & PU coating + Reinforced stitching + Heat taped seams = The best lightweight tarp on the planet!